 ‘Seeing inspiration boards helped me to visualise each room,’ says the owner.
 ‘It was helpful to see how the colours, furniture and texture would work together, so I could understand what the end result would look like.’

 Choosing a basic Ikea kitchen, the owner upgraded the look with copper details.
-‘I didn’t see the point in splashing out on a designer kitchen when we could get the look we wanted for a fraction of the cost,’ she says.
+‘I didn’t see the point in splashing out on a designer kitchen when we could get the look for a fraction of the cost,’ she says.

 ‘Hanging a trio of pendants gave this part of the open-plan living-dining space a clear purpose,’ says the owner.
 ‘They’re a beautiful feature and boost light in the middle part of the house.’